Shepherd’s Pie with Lentils and Mushrooms

 - Place potatoes into a saucepan and cover with cold water and some salt.
 Cover and bring to a boil.
 Simmer uncovered for 12 to 15 minutes until potatoes can be easily pierced by a knife.
 Drain and let sit in a colander for ~5 minutes to let the steam escape (this creates creamier potatoes vs. liquidy potatoes).

-- Use a masher to mash steamed potatoes with sour cream, butter and some salt.
+- Use a masher to mash steamed potatoes with yogurt, butter, and some salt.
 Spoon over top of filling and spread to evenly cover.

 - Broil for 8 to 12 minutes, until the top is golden brown and crisp.

-- Sprinkle shepherd's pie with green parts of green onions.
-Enjoy with salad on the side.
+- Enjoy shepherd’s pie with salad on the side.